VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 following conversation between two developers explores this decision.

 > *Developer 1:* I'm really convinced you should not make the
-> property virtual, except if required by the ORM.
+> property virtual, except if required by the object-relational mapping (ORM) layer.
 If this is just for
 > testing purposes, entities and aggregate roots should never be tested
 > using mocking.
 If you need mocking to test your entities, this is a
 > clear smell that something is wrong in the design.